 For information on how to use the Directory while you have a temporary account provisioned, see: "Directory Access - Temporary Accounts (T-9s)."

 The CNetID (Chicago Network ID) is a unique account name on the IT Services networking systems.
 It is used with a password to access most services.
 The Trusted Agent Program provides TAG Participants with the ability to create their CNetIDs and passwords.
 CNetIDs are also used to access and authenticate to many services that are outside of IT Services.
 Participants will generally be set up automatically to access the services for which they are eligible.

 The appearance of the CNetID is different for Pre-Feed and Temporary TAG services.

 - Pre-Feed - Pre-feed TAG participants choose permanent CNetIDs.
 The CNetID is a three to sixteen (3-16) character alphanumeric identifier.
 Faculty and Staff may self-create the CNetID from the CNet web page (http://cnet.uchicago.edu).
 The CNetID will follow the faculty or staff member for life.
 It should, therefore, be chosen carefully.
 Name changes are not permitted.

 - Temporary - These CNetIDs are unique and are selected by the recipient from a very limited set of choices.
 All Temporary accounts begin with "t-9 . . .," so Jane Doe might have "t-9janed" as her Temporary CNetID.

-The password cannot be a dictionary word or proper name from any language, and should include three character classes (numbers, letters, other characters, capitalizations).
-The password is claimed from the CNet web page (http://cnet.uchicago.edu/).
+The password cannot be a dictionary word or proper name from any language, and should include three character classes (numbers, letters, other characters, capitalization).
+The password is set on the CNet web page (http://cnet.uchicago.edu/).